mithilimudalige/mithilimudalige.github.io/README.md

 ## **How to Use the Website:**
 1. Navigate through different sections using the menu
-2. Click on interactive elements for demonstrations (if applicable)
+2. Click on interactive elements for demonstrations
 3. Explore embedded resources for deeper learning

 ## **Acknowledgments:**